 With perpetual succession mentioned earlier, the JMB will continue to exist until it is dissolved at which point, the MC/JMC will take over its role.

-What JMB and their associated legal bodies do
+JMB and associated legal bodies

 The JMB can hold a number of 3 to 13 unit owners, including the representative from the developer.
 The committee then remains as a JMB until the strata title is issued by the land office.